WestiferRobin/w-lang/README.md

 ./wlang algro.w -d

 ## Challenges
-1. Creating what the systax and type its going to be.
+- Creating what the systax and type its going to be.
 Weak types were a better choice on parsing and then able to distinguish.
-2. Deciding what type of Parser to use, and which one was easy to implement without a framework.
+- Deciding what type of Parser to use, and which one was easy to implement without a framework.
-3. Drawing up the Grammar and test cases for the compiler to work.
+- Drawing up the Grammar and test cases for the compiler to work.
-4. Strings literally was a pain through the whole process.
+- Strings literally was a pain through the whole process.
-5. Writing an accurate error reader.
+- Writing an accurate error reader.
 I do plan to JUST focus on the error reader once I get more features out.

 ## Bugs?
 As of now I'm very content what I have released, although I am 99% positive that it is not perfect.
 The error log is really not helpful at all.
 Best thing to do is to debug throught the compiler code and your W Lang code and if there are any bugs you find just reach out to me.

 ## Future Features
-1. Write and execute unittests and an automation test suite
+- Write and execute unittests and an automation test suite
-2. Add switch statements.
+- Add switch statements.
-3. Include floating point numbers, bytes, and bool.
+- Include floating point numbers, bytes, and bool.
-4. Add try catch functionality.
+- Add try catch functionality.
-5. Add do while loops and foreach loops
+- Add do while loops and foreach loops
-6. Replace LL(1) parser to LR(1).
+- Replace LL(1) parser to LR(1).
-7. More system functions like reading files, threads, and etc.
+- More system functions like reading files, threads, math class, limits, and etc.
-8. Make the language object oriented with access modifiers.
+- Make the language object oriented with access modifiers.
-9. A more detailed error catcher.
+- A more detailed error catcher.
-10. Create Frameworks for Web, Mobile, Applications, and Tools.
+- Create Frameworks for Web, Mobile, Applications, and Tools.
 This will need more system apis like reading files and so forth.

 # How To Code in W Language